Our world 2021

 A pilot program is underway at Fiona Stanley Hospital (FSH) to reduce workplace injuries through wearable technology.

-Serco’s Safety, Environment and Wellbeing (SEW) team are trialling the use of body sensors with employees in Waste Management, Supplies, Linen, Catering and Cleaning who perform heavy manual handling duties as part of their role, to identify how movement, load and time of day influence the risk of injury.
+Serco’s Safety, Environment and Wellbeing (SEW) team are trialing the use of body sensors with employees in Waste Management, Supplies, Linen, Catering and Cleaning who perform heavy manual handling duties as part of their role, to identify how movement, load and time of day influence the risk of injury.

 SEW Lead, Chris Gifford, said wearable technology has the potential to offer significant insight into the impact of certain tasks on employees which can then be applied to prevent manual handling injuries.